wcasper/math107spring2022/_worksheets/ws4/ws4.md

 imshow(vdiff);
 ```

 **Question:** Plot both the horizontal and vertical differences side-by-side.
 Do you notice any differences at all?
+What would happen if we first smoothed the image before running our edge detection code?